Sanix-Darker/sanixdk.xyz/content/index.md

-# HI, AM SANIX.
+<h1 class='typing'> HI, AM SANIX</h1> <br/>

-Am a Backend Engineer, an electronic geek and an Otaku Guru.
+A Backend Engineer, electronic geek and an Otaku.

-Most of the time, just trying to solve interesting problems, with my small brain.
+Most of the time, just trying to solve interesting problems, explore new thinkings with my tiny brain.
 I like everything related to tech & hacking/making in general, software and hardware, writing about my discoveries in general and play with everything i have in mind.